Value/View and Device Execution Model

 SPHERAL_HOST_DEVICE

 Expands to RAJA’s host/device annotation.
-It appears on small methods that run inside RAJA kernels.
+It appears on small methods that run inside RAJA loops.

 SPHERAL_UNIFIED_MEMORY / USE_UVM